manu12121999/GIMP-Selection-Refiner/README.md

 ## Installation:

-### Linux:
+### Windows: FOR NOW ONLY SAM 1.0

 1. Install python

 2. Rename the folder to `selection_refiner` and place it in your Gimp Plugins directory.
   To find it, go inside GIMP to `Edit`->`Preferences`->`Folders`->`Plugins`.
 The folder must be named `selection_refiner`!!!

-3. make the python file executable and install dependencies with:
+3. install dependencies and download model files by double clicking

 ```
-bash ./setup.sh
+setup.bat
 ```

 ## Usage:
 1. Select the item roughly (make sure the entire object is in the selection)